elisa-tech/wg-aerospace/docs/Aerospace-Uses-Cases.md

 ## Use Case: Cabin Lights

+The purpose of this use case is to implement an benchmark of a NASA's Core Flight System running on a custom kernel, inside QEMU, and determine whether messages are arriving to their destinations in time.

 Low DAL (D or lower) - blackbox level - functionally meets expectations

 ### System Architecture